W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 There is no one who does not feel that one is imprisoned in some way.
 ²If feeling imprisoned is the result of one’s own free will one must regard his one’s will as not free, or the circular reasoning in the free-will position would be quite apparent.
 ³Free will must lead to freedom.
-⁴Judgement always imprisons because judgement separates segments of reality by the unstable scales of desire.
+⁴judgment always imprisons because judgment separates segments of reality by the unstable scales of desire.
 ⁵Wishes are not facts.
 ⁶To wish is to imply that willing is not sufficient.
 ⁷Yet no one in one’s right mind believes that what is wished is as real as what is willed.